-The two nominees listed below for the Class II director positions to be voted on at the meeting are currently members of the Board of Directors.
-The term of office for the positions to be voted on will expire at the Annual Meeting of Stockholders in 2008.
-In light of Brenda J. Lauderback's decision not to stand for reelection, the Board of Directors has adopted resolutions decreasing the number of Class II directors from three to two and amending LP's Bylaws to decrease the total number of directors from nine to eight, in each case effective May 2, 2005.
+The three nominees listed below for the Class III director positions to be voted on at the meeting are currently members of the Board of Directors.
+The term of office for the positions to be voted on will expire at the Annual Meeting of Stockholders in 2009.